hulvdan/cookier/TASKS_HULVDAN.md

 x brighter text colors
 x fix smg life steal 100%
-x fix componentStats button spacing on the right

-* fix can't hover / click other buttons except those which are shown in the modal
+x fix componentStats button spacing on the right x fix can't hover / click other buttons when weapon is selected in shop

 * fully rework ui to be the same as in brotato
 * luck = подкова
 * fix make work ui_item_slot_colors